 For the reduction or withdrawal to be enacted, the behaviour of the applicant needs to be unjustified, implying the need for an individualised assessment of the legality of the decision, which is however not clearly stated in the law.
-Such decisions have to be individual, objective, impartial, and reasoned.
+Such decisions must be individual, objective, impartial, and reasoned.
 The asylum seeker is entitled to appeal the decision under these grounds before an Administrative Court, with suspensive effect, and may benefit from free legal aid to that end.
 Reception conditions reduced or withdrawn pursuant to grounds (a) to (c) above can be reinstated if the asylum seeker is found or presents him/herself to the authorities.

 According to the information available to CPR the absconding of spontaneous and relocated asylum seekers was not followed by formal decisions of reduction or withdrawal of material reception conditions, thus rendering irrelevant the issue of reinstatement of reception conditions provided in the law.
-In the case of relocation, asylum seekers who have absconded and later transferred back to Portugal in accordance with the Dublin Regulation are systematically provided reception conditions upon arrival either by the initial reception service provider, or by a different service provider.

 The law does not provide for specific sanctions for seriously violent behaviour or serious breaches of the rules of accommodation centres and other housing provided in the framework of material reception conditions.
 Nevertheless, service providers are required to adopt adequate measures to prevent violence, and notably sexual and gender-based violence.
 In the case of CAR, both the Regulation of the centre and the individual contract signed between CPR and the asylum seeker include specific prohibitions of abusive and violent behaviour that can ultimately result in withdrawal of support following an assessment of the individual circumstances and taking into consideration the vulnerability of the applicant.
 In the case of CACR, while the Regulation contains similar prohibitions and age appropriate sanctions, the accommodation of unaccompanied children stems from and can only be reviewed by the competent Family and Juvenile Court in the framework of the Children and Youths at Risk Protection Act (see Legal Representation of Unaccompanied Children).

 In practice, without prejudice to criminal proceedings where relevant, instances of withdrawal of support from CPR following abusive and/or violent behaviour in breach of internal rules remain a rare event.
-For most cases, the consequences consist of transfer into private accommodation to ensure the security and well-being of the remaining residents.
+For most cases, the consequences consist of transfer into alternative accommodation to ensure the security and well-being of the remaining residents.
 In the case of unaccompanied children, Family and Juvenile Courts generally prioritise the stability of the living environment, and are extremely reluctant to uproot the child by transfer into another institution.